Workshops

 Accommodation

-We have also secured exclusive rates at the nearby hotel Quest Bundoora.
-This can be booked using the special discount code in your registration confirmation email.
-There is limited availability and rooms will sell out, so we recommend booking as early as possible.
+We have also secured exclusive rates at the nearby hotel Quest Epping.
+This can be booked when you register.
+There is limited availability and rooms will sell out due to major events happening in Melbourne during these dates.
+Accomdation closes on January 17th.

 Please register to receive your link for discounted prices.